Blue (Da Ba Dee): Critical reception

 The song received mixed reviews from critics.
 Chuck Taylor from Billboard wrote that "the hook here, with its dancy but curiously compelling singsong rhythm and lyric, is destined to react instantly with listeners far and wide."
 He also noted that it has a "euro sound", and "it's creative, it will affect listeners on both ends of the demographic spectrum, and it's anthemic."
 A reviewer from Entertainment Weekly positively reviewed the song, calling the song "a fleeting, feel-good foot-tapper" and gave the song a rating of B−.
 Scottish newspaper Daily Record said it is the "strangest-sounding Euro-club hit of the summer".
 The Daily Vault's Christopher Thelen described it as a "quirky little hit" with a "bouncy chorus".
 He also noted that "the key is the use of the voice synthesizer".
 PopMatters reviewer Chris Massey, in his review of Europop, described his initial reaction to the song as being "really, really bad."
 However, he later stated in the review that after many repeated listenings of the song he "loved it."
 AllMusic editor Jose F. Promis described the song as a "hypnotic smash" in his review of Europop.

 Rolling Stone, however, in their review of Europop, gave the song a negative review, commenting that the song "blends Cher-esque vocoder vocals, trance-like synth riffs, unabashed Eurodisco beats and a baby-babble chorus so infantile it makes the Teletubbies sound like Shakespeare."
 The magazine also placed the song on their list of the "20 Most Annoying Songs," at No. 14.

 Chart performance

 The single, released in October 1998, was a chart-topper in many European countries.
 The song initially found success in France, where it debuted in August 1999 and reached number one for three weeks.
 It then found success in other European countries, reaching the top spot on many charts in September the same year, including Germany, the Netherlands, Switzerland, Sweden, and others.
 The song re-charted on 6 May 2013 at No. 40 on the UK Singles Chart, following its inclusion in Iron Man 3.
-The song also found success in other regions, including Oceania and North America: it reached number one in Australia, New Zealand and Canada, and became a top ten hit on the U.S. Billboard Hot 100, reaching number six.
+The song also topped record charts of Australia, New Zealand and Canada.